OSGeo/gdal/gdal/doc/source/drivers/raster/mrsid.rst

 work with MrSID be ready that names of metadata keys will be shown differently in GDAL.

-Starting with GDAL 1.9.0, XMP metadata can be extracted from JPEG2000 files, and will be stored as XML raw content in the xml:XMP metadata domain.
+XMP metadata can be extracted from JPEG2000 files, and will be stored as XML raw content in the xml:XMP metadata domain.